 Once you have removed the tick, it is important to wash the bite with soap and warm water or rubbing alcohol.
 If the tick has burrowed into your skin and you cannot remove it, you should consult a doctor.
 You should also seek medical attention if you believe you’ve been bitten by a deer tick, develop flu-like symptoms such as fever, nausea, headache and muscle aches, or notice a rash surrounding the bite site.
 In particular, if you notice a rash that resembles a bullseye, you should contact your doctor so he or she can check for Lyme disease.

 How Aptive can Help

 Our integrated pest management techniques can help protect your property and family from ticks.
 An Aptive professional will inspect your property and identify any problem areas you may have.
 During this phase, your technician will be able to identify which species of tick is likely to inhabit your geographical area and provide you with common characteristics and behaviors of these ticks.
 They will also provide you with helpful methods and suggestions to prevent tick exposure.
 For example, if you live near a wooded area or your property contains lots of thick leaf litter, an Aptive professional will recommend modifying these areas in order to prevent ticks from settling there.

 After a comprehensive inspection, your Aptive professional will be able to develop a suitable treatment plan and will treat areas on your property where tick control products can be used responsibly and effectively.
 Once your property is treated, a follow-up inspection, along with additional tick control treatment, may be necessary.

-In addition to eliminating the threat of pests, Aptive’s pest control also reduces potential health risks to humans and the environment.
-With Aptive’s application methods, training, products, integrated pest management techniques and commitment to the environment, you can rest easy knowing your safety is our first priority.
+With Aptive’s application methods, training, products, and integrated pest management techniques, you can rest easy knowing your home is protected from pests.
 Call Aptive Environmental to schedule your service today.